-How to do a Discover balance transfer online
+How to do a Discover balance transfer

 How long does it take to process a Discover balance transfer?

-Discover also suggests that you check back in on the accounts you transferred balances from, just to make sure you don’t owe any additional interest that may have accrued between when you started the balance transfer process and when it completed.
-It could take 30 days for that interest to appear in your credit card accounts, so keep track of those accounts and make sure you pay off any interest charges right away.
+According to Discover, most balance transfers are processed within four days.
+Discover suggests checking back on the accounts you transferred balances from to ensure you don’t owe any additional interest that may have accrued between when you started the balance transfer process and when it was completed.
+It could take up to 30 days for that interest to appear in your credit card accounts, so keep track of those accounts and make sure you pay off any interest charges.

 Can you transfer balances between Discover cards?

-Is a balance transfer worth it?
+Is a Discover balance transfer worth it?

 Some people wonder whether a balance transfer will affect their credit score.
-Balance transfers can hurt your credit score in two ways:
+Balance transfers can hurt your credit score in two ways.